-The amounts reported by our company for revenue, EBIT, income tax expense and net loss for the three months ended March 31, 2015 have been retrospectively revised from the amounts originally reported for the quarter ended March 31, 2015.
+The amounts reported by our company for revenue, EBIT, income tax expense and net loss for the three and six months ended June 30, 2015 have been retrospectively revised from the amounts originally reported in our quarterly report for the quarter ended June 30, 2015.
 As discussed in our Summary of Significant Accounting Policies in our 2015 annual report, when free or discounted service periods are offered to customers in relation to a subscription service, we recognize the total amount of billable revenue that we expect to receive from customers in equal monthly installments over the term of the contract provided that we have the enforceable and contractual right to deliver services to the customer after the promotional period.
-We recently discovered an error in the computation used to recognize this revenue on an equalized monthly basis.
-This error had a continuing impact for the remainder of 2015 and we will retrospectively revise each comparative period in our quarterly and annual 2016 reports.
+Prior to the issuance of our quarterly report for the three months ended March 31, 2016, we discovered an error in the computation used to recognize this revenue on an equalized monthly basis.
+This error had a continuing impact for the remainder of 2015, and we have and will continue to retrospectively revise each comparative period in our quarterly and annual 2016 reports.